-Regulations: Transitional provision fifteenth Law Personal Income Tax ; Articles 67.1, 68.7 and 77.1 Law Personal Income Tax , in its wording in force as of December 31, 2020
+Regulations: Transitional provision fifteenth Law Personal Income Tax ; Articles 67.1, 68.7 and 77.1 Law IRPF , in its wording in force on December 31, 2014

-Law 26/2014, of November 27, which modifies Law 35/2006, of November 28, on Personal Income Tax, the consolidated text of the Income Tax Law of no Residents, approved by Royal Legislative Decree 5/2004, of March 5, and other tax regulations ( BOE of the 28th) has abolished, with effect from January 1, 2015, the Deduction for rental of the residence.
+Law 26/2014, of November 27, which modifies Law 35/2006, of November 28, on Personal Income Tax, the consolidated text of the Income Tax Law of no Residents, approved by Royal Legislative Decree 5/2004, of March 5, and other tax regulations ( BOE of March 28), eliminated the rental deduction since January 1, 2015 of the habitual residence.

-However, for taxpayers who had previously been deducting rent for rent, a transitional regime is introduced that allows them to continue enjoying the deduction under the same terms and with the same conditions that existed on December 31, 2014.
+However, for taxpayers who had been deducting rent prior to that date, a transitional regime was introduced that allows them to continue enjoying the deduction under the same terms and with the same conditions that existed on December 31, 2014.